 Park elevation: 5760'

-Trout fishing has been picking up as water temperatures rise.
-Anglers have been successful with Powerbait of green and orange colors on the bottom.
-Gold colored spinners and rooster tails have also brought in fish.
+For trout gold colored spinners and rooster tails have brought in fish.
 Cowbell rigs with worms have caught several large fish near the north ramp as well as Dam 1.
 The daily bag limit on trout is 4.
 There is no size limit.

 Boat fishing: Trout have been schooling near the dams.
 There is no fishing on or within 100 feet of the dams, but if you troll outside the 100 feet and cast into the dam area, you may have some luck.

-For walleye, try to find some deeper water.
-The Saddle at the southeast end of the reservoir and "Green Cove" near the north end of the Sundance trail both have steep shoreline and deeper water.
+For walleye, The Saddle at the southeast end of the reservoir and "Green Cove" near the north end of the Sundance trail both have steep shoreline and deeper water.
 The walleye like to hang out on the underwater ledges in these areas.
 They tend to be more active in the early morning and early evening.
-Few large walleye have been caught recently.
+Large walleye have been caught recently.
 Worms on cowbell rigs and bottom bouncers have recently caught fish.
+Jigging plastic worms or night crawlers have been successful from shore as well as boats along the entire western shoreline.
 The daily bag limit on walleye is 3.
 Walleye must be less than 21" or else immediately returned to the water.

-Bass fishing has picked up with several large fish caught along with the west and south shores with jigs and jerk baits.
+Bass fishing has slowed down with dropping water levels.
+Fish can still be caught caught along with the west and south shores with soft plastic jigs, jerk baits, and popper lures.
 Daily bag limit is 5 fish of any length.

 For more current conditions and stocking reports, check with the Division of Wildlife.

 Before traveling to one of our reservoirs, always check here first for the most current information.

 We are required to inspect every vessel entering Carter Lake and Horsetooth Reservoir for aquatic nuisance species.
 That requires specific hours of operation for boating.
 No boat launching is permitted outside of these hours; however, boats already on the reservoirs may continue operation.